modalitysystems/modalitysoftware-docs/twa/TWAMonitoring.md

 This page explains what customers should monitor when deploying Teamwork Analytics in the CAT (Customer Azure Tenant) model

-To get a full understanding of the Architecture see documentation here
+To get a full understanding of the Architecture see documentation [here](/twa/TWA-Architecture-Overview.md).

 ## Monitoring on the Windows Virtual Machine that runs the Graph Colllector